onelivesleft/PrettyErrors/README.md

 ##### Configuration settings:

 * `line_length`<br>
 Output will be wrapped at this point.
-If this matches your console width you may want to disable `full_line_newline` in order to prevent apparent double newlines.
 If set to `0` (which is the default) it will automatically match your console width.

 * `full_line_newline`<br>
 Insert a hard newline even if the line is full.
-Disable if the console automatically inserts its own newline at this point.
+If `line_length` is the same as your console width and this is enabled then you will see double newlines where unwanted, so usually you would only set this if they are different.

 * `filename_display`<br>
 How the filename is displayed: may be `pretty_errors.FILENAME_COMPACT`, `pretty_errors.FILENAME_EXTENDED`, or `pretty_errors.FILENAME_FULL`